2023 Solar Incentives Guide for Indiana, PA - Tax Credits & Rebates

 EcoWatch's Indiana, PA Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your system — or speak to a local Indiana solar installer — to better understand which incentives you might qualify for.
+You should plan to talk to someone from the company that installed your system – or get in touch with a local Indiana solar installer — to better understand which incentives you might qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find the right solar panel installer for you, check out our guide to Indiana's best solar panel companies.
+To find a top-rated solar panel installer, check out our guide to the best solar companies in Indiana.

 How long until the federal solar tax credit ends?